 • English-speaking tour guide throughout.

 • 16 nights’ accommodations total.
-Your choice of hotels or apartments in historic. center in Venice – 3 nights,
+Your choice of apartments in historic. center in Venice – 3 nights,

 Milan – 2 nights, Cinque Terre – 2 nights, Florence – 3 nights, Sorrento – 3 nights, Rome – 3 nights.